nm-navid-888/nur-python-codevault/python-details.md

 ### 13.6  Python Data Structures (counter)

+- **Counter:** Perfect for frequency counting or tallying elements.
 - Imports the Counter class from the collections module.
 - Counter is a special dictionary subclass for counting hashable objects.